devwithbernard/learn-python/readme.md

 > - You will know what kind of data can be stored in variables
 > - You will understand the difference between strings, integers and floating point numbers

+## 4- Conditional Statements

+> ### Learning objectives
+> ***After this section***
+> - You will be able to use a simple conditional statement in programming
+> - You will know what a Boolean value is
+> - You will be able to express conditionals with comparison operators